 Mr. Allen or his affiliates own or have owned equity interests or warrants to purchase equity interests in various entities with which the Company does business or which provides it with products, services or programming.
 Among these entities are TechTV L.L.C. ("TechTV"), Oxygen Media Corporation ("Oxygen Media"), Digeo, Inc., Click2learn, Inc., Trail Blazer Inc., Action Sports Cable Network ("Action Sports") and Microsoft Corporation.
 In May 2004, TechTV was sold to an unrelated third party.
-Mr. Allen owns 100% of the equity of Vulcan Ventures ("Vulcan Ventures") and Vulcan Inc. and is the president of Vulcan Ventures.
-Ms. Jo Allen Patton is a director and the President and Chief Executive Officer of Vulcan Inc. and is a director of Charter in April 2004.
+Mr. Allen owns 100% of the equity of Vulcan Ventures Incorporated ("Vulcan Ventures") and Vulcan Inc. and is the president of Vulcan Ventures.
+Ms. Jo Allen Patton is a director and the President and Chief Executive Officer of Vulcan Inc. and is a director and Vice President of Vulcan Ventures.
+Mr. Lance Conn is Executive Vice President of Vulcan Inc. and Vulcan Ventures.
+Mr. Savoy was a vice president and a director of Vulcan Inc. and Vulcan Inc. an Ventures until his resignation in September 2003 and he resigned as a director of Charter in April 2004.
 The various cable, media, Internet and telephone companies in which Mr. Allen has invested may mutually benefit one another.
-The Company can give no assurance, nor should you expect, that any of these business relationships will be successful, that the Company will realize any benefits from these relationships or that the Company will enter into any business
+The Company can give no assurance, nor should you expect, that any of these business relationships will be successful, that the Company will realize any benefits from these relationships or that the Company will enter into any business relationships in the future with Mr. Allen's affiliated companies.